 Many businesses fail.
 Small business bankruptcy is a risk every entrepreneur takes.
 There are many reasons why a business fails or why a business declares bankruptcy.
 Most business get into trouble because debt owed to secured creditors like banks and lenders or unsecured debt owed to vendors, suppliers and/or the government becomes unmanageable.
-The options available to businesses that find themselves in trouble include: bankruptucy, receivership or a division 1 proposal.
+The options available to businesses that want find themselves in trouble include: bankruptucy, receivership or a division 1 creditor proposal.

 Bankruptcy is a legal procedure that provides businesses with relief from creditors when a business has become insolvent or incapable of paying its debts and obligations.
 A Trustee is appointed after a business voluntarily makes an assignment of its property to creditors or by one or more creditors making an application to Court to have the business declared bankrupt.

 What is insolvency?

 If a business is unable to pay its debts to banks, creditors and others, it is insolvent.
 Insolvency means that a business does not have the money or assets needed to cover its obligations and debts.
 Once a company becomes insolvent, they may decide to file for bankruptcy or pursue other options including filing a Division 1 Proposal.